 Quick navigation takes you to an object independently of whether it has just been created in your code or previously read from a database.

 Explore your tables and their relationships using an insightful diagram.

 Compare schemas to see the difference and generate migration scripts for them.

 Databases are all about data.
 Use DataGrip to handle all the data manipulations: edit, search, import and export.

 The powerful data editor lets you add, remove, edit, and clone data rows.
 Navigate through the data by foreign keys and use the text search to find anything in the data displayed in the data editor.

-DataGrip provides context-sensitive, schema-aware code completion, helping you to write code faster.
+DataGrip provides context-sensitive, schema-aware code completion, helping you write code faster.
 Completion is aware of the tables structure, foreign keys, and even database objects created in the code you're editing.

 DataGrip correctly resolves all references in your SQL files.
 When you're renaming database objects from SQL, they will also be renamed in the database.
-You can quickly find in which stored procedures, functions and views your tables are used.
+You can quickly find out in which stored procedures, functions and views your tables are used.

-DataGrip provides a unified interface for most of the popular version control systems, ensuring a consistent user experience with Subversion, Git and GitHub, Mercurial, CVS, Perforce, and TFS.
+DataGrip provides a unified interface for most of the popular version control systems, ensuring a consistent user experience with Git and other systems.
+GitHub integration is also available.

 You can run scripts without opening them with the help of run configurations.
 Each configuration can contain several script files in the required order, several target schemas, and the list of tasks to complete before the actual run.